arthur-conde/genshin-impact-feedback/README.md

 # Serenity Teapot Feedback
 - In furnishing crafting screen, show amount in inventory and amount being crafted
 - Animation that plays after starting a craft makes it impossible to transition to queued crafts screen until animation completes
+- Not every specialty is available for gardening
+- Make Chubby a teleport waypoint